top of page

 Neural Kubrick

 Neural Kubrick is a video art project that examines the state of the art in Machine Learning, using the latest in "Deep Neural Network" techniques to reinterpret and redirect Kubrick’s films.
-In ‘2001: A Space Odyssey’, Stanley Kubrick speculated on the arrival of human-level artificial intelligence, by the turn of the millennium.
+In ‘2001: A Space Odyssey’, Stanley Kubrick speculated on the arrival of human-level artificial intelligence by the turn of the millennium.

-Team : Yulia Marouda, Hesham Hattab
+Yulia Marouda and Hesham Hattab

 Machine as Film Editor